progressuchenwa/-CafeNova-Sales-Performance-by-Progress/README.md

 # -CafeNova-Sales-Performance-by-Progress
 ## Project Overview
-When I first opened the CafeNova dataset, it looked overwhelming.
+When I first opened the CafeNova dataset as a Junior Data Analyst, it looked overwhelming.
 There were blanks, duplicates, inconsistent formats, and scattered entries that made it difficult to understand what the data was really saying.
-My task was to transform this raw data into a clean, structured dataset and then build a dashboard that would help a restaurant manager quickly spot trends in sales performance.
+In this role, I led the end-to-end cleaning and dashboard build, transforming the raw data into a clean, structured dataset and an interactive dashboard that helps a restaurant manager quickly spot trends in sales performance.

 ## Dataset
 The dataset used in this project can be found here: